sognetic/cmstv/README.md

 ## Setup of Raspberry Pis as display stations

-These steps lead you to a display station, based on a Raspberry Pie and a monitor, the
+These steps lead you to a display station, based on a Raspberry Pie and a monitor.

+- Setup Raspbian on your Raspberry Pi using either NOOBS or the manual installation image.

 - Install `chromium`, a stable browser with full screen mode accessible from the command line: